dravidam

 Under the AIADMK, Tamil Nadu ranked 6th to 8th among large states in GSDP growth.
 Under the DMK: 11th in the post-COVID recovery year, then 4th, then 1st.
 Per capita income reached ₹3.62 lakh — more than five times Bihar's, more than three times UP's.
 Exports doubled: $26.15 billion to $52.07 billion.
 Manufacturing grew at 14.74%, the highest in India.
 Tamil Nadu now leads the country with 15% of all industrial jobs.

 The fiscal picture is equally strong.
 Inflation fell from 5.4% to 2.3%.
 Fiscal deficit narrowed from 3.3% to 3.0% of GSDP.
 The debt-to-GSDP ratio, which spiked to 29% during COVID, came down to 26.4% — below the FRBM threshold, below the national average.
-Every fiscal indicator moved in the right direction.
+Unemployment declined to 3.5%.
+Labour force participation rose to 72.1%.
+Services grew at 11.3%, broad-based across IT, logistics, and hospitality.
+Capital expenditure over the term: ₹2.54 lakh crore.
+Social sector spending rose to ₹1,57,864 crore.
+Every fiscal and employment indicator moved in the right direction.

 Tamil Nadu's 11.19% real GSDP growth is the highest among India's large states.
 Inflation halved.
 Fiscal deficit narrowed.
 Debt-to-GSDP improved from 29% to 26.4%.
 The economy grew faster than the debt — every quarter, every year, for five years.